besthor/how-to_backup_your_servers/server_backup.md

 - **If you require additional clarification or help, feel free to send a [mail](igbebestor72gmail.com)**
-- **You can also stay updated with other project guides and Tutorials by following me on **[GitHub](https://github.com/besthor)**
+- **You can also stay updated with other project guides and Tutorials by following me on [GitHub](https://github.com/besthor)**
 - **Or check out and Subcribe to [My YouTube channel](https://www.youtube.com/channel/UCVLwEYPiV1omTB-8ZQAioyw).**

-## I'll be posting tutorials on how to upload files and applications from your local Ubuntu terminal to your new servers.
+- **PLease ensure you don't miss out on any content by subscribing**

-- **PLease ensure you don't miss any content by subscribing**
+## I'll be posting tutorials on how to upload files and applications from your local Ubuntu terminal to your newly created servers.

-# `Wishing you the best of luck with your server backup process!`
+# `Thank you and Wishing you the best of luck with your server backup process!`